T- Ball Fall 2023 Season

-Coach Pitch and T-Ball in Legacy Park is for BOTH boys and girls!
-Legacy Park Coach Pitch baseball is a fun-filled league for 6-7 year old boys and girls (and some advanced 5 year olds) while the T-Ball league is for Legacy Park children ages 3 to 5.
+T-Ball in Legacy Park is for BOTH boys and girls!
+Legacy Park T-Ball league is for Legacy Park children ages 3 to 5.

-Legacy Park needs you to help out as a TBall/Coach Pitch Director or as a Parent Coach!
-Please contact the Legacy Park Sports Coordinator at email@example.com if interested.
+Legacy Park needs you to help out as a TBall Parent Coach!
+Please contact the Legacy Park Sports Coordinator at firstname.lastname@example.org if interested.

 Games are played right here at Legacy Park on Sunday afternoons.
-Practices will be set up by coaches – once or twice weekly in the evening based on preferences and availability of the teams.
-The season concludes with a party and trophy ceremony.
-T-ball games cancelled due to weather will not be rescheduled by the league.
-Coaches may reschedule their games at their own discretion.
+Practices will be set up by coaches – once or twice weekly in the evening based on the preferences and availability of the teams.
+The season concludes with a party and award ceremony.
+T-ball games canceled due to weather will try to be rescheduled by the league on weekdays if both teams are available.

-Registration fees pay for jersey, trophies and party.
-Legacy Park will supply balls, bats, back up helmets, hats and shirts.
-Parents will be responsible for helmets, pants, gloves and cleats.
-Legacy Park does have a few helmets but strongly suggest providing your own to ensure proper fit and where not shared.
+Registration fees pay for jerseys, trophies, and an end-of-season party.
+Legacy Park will supply balls, bats, backup helmets, hats, and shirts.
+Parents will be responsible for helmets, pants, gloves, and cleats.
+Legacy Park does have a few helmets but strongly suggest providing your own to ensure proper fit and was not shared.

 Registration Fee Schedule

 Need parent volunteers to direct or coach the League!
-Please contact the Sports Coordinator at firstname.lastname@example.org if interested!
-Fees will be waived if can coach.
+Please contact the Sports Coordinator at email@example.com if interested!
+Fees will be waived if you coach.

 WHAT IS T-BALL